camaraproject/Commonalities/README.md

 ## Documents for CAMARA Sub Projects

-The documents that are relevant for CAMARA API Sub Projects are found in the `documentation` directory (at the top-level).
+The documents that are relevant for CAMARA API Repositories are found in the `documentation` directory (at the top-level).
 The rest of the sub-directories are primarily for internal working of the Commonalities Working Group.

 The `artifacts` directory contains:
 * templates for creating Github issues